-Last week, a tech transfer professional at a university asked me which patent analysis tools Fuentek uses in our market-based technology assessments.
+Last week, a tech transfer professional at a university asked me which patent analysis tools Fuentek uses in our market-based technology assessments and other consulting work.
 Our conversation then evolved into a discussion about how we use patent mapping as well as the value patent maps provide in evaluating a technology’s commercial potential.
 I’d like to share with you the perspective that I shared with him.

 Let me begin by being crystal clear: I firmly believe that analysis tools providing visual maps of the patent landscape play a useful role in evaluating a technology’s market potential and identifying potential licensees.
 Although the many product options vary in their specific details, all of them provide a good picture of the patenting activity in a particular field.

 But we recently had a project that serves as an excellent example of how the picture provided by patent landscaping tools is just one piece of a much larger puzzle.
 Performing comprehensive competitive technical intelligence (CTI) involves much more than just looking at a patent map.

 Our client had modified a thin-film material in their portfolio so that it could be used in a new application.
 To protect our client’s interests, I’ll refer to that new use for the material as: a coating for widgets that increases their reliability and extends their life cycle.
 Our client wanted us to find the widget applications and industries that would be most interested in this new coating.